al1sant0s/Hypothesis-Tests/README.md

 Also there is one special class called Hypotest. `Hypotest` class does not perform any test.
 It just serves as the base class used to construct the classes above. **You will never need to interact directly with this class.**

 To perform a test, call one of the 4 classes mentioned before and pass the arguments needed for them.
+The parameters you need to pass to them are listed bellow:
+   * `HypoTstudTest(self, x, y = None, mu_0 = 0, sig = 0.05, alternative = "bilateral", var_equal = False)`
+      * x: the first sample for the test.
+It can be a list of a numpy array.
+      * y (optional): The second sample for the test.
+It can be a list of a numpy array.
+      * mu_0: this represents the value under null hypothesis.
+For one sample tests this is the true mean.
+For two samples tests this is the difference between the means.
+     * sig: the significance level.
+     * alternative: determines the direction of the test.
+The values available are the following: "left", "right", "bilateral".
+     * var_equal (only used for two samples tests): indicates if the two samples are taken from two populations with the same variance.

 An object of `Hypotest` class will be returned.
 This object will have many attributes and methods.
 Bellow are listed **only** the most important attributes and methods that might be useful:

 * Attributes available for all test objects: